Energy Products Inc: History

-Energy Products was founded in 1991 and represented East Penn Manufacturing / Deka batteries, Hobart Battery Chargers and Materials Transportation Company throughout Michigan and Ohio.
+Energy Products was founded in 1991 and represented Hobart Battery Chargers and Materials Transportation Company throughout Michigan and Ohio.
 Their main function was designing, furnishing and installing battery rooms.
 They are a primary supplier to automotive companies and other large warehouses that utilize battery powered material handling equipment.
 In 1992, Energy Products was awarded a contract with two of the three major automotive companies based in Detroit to supply and service forklift batteries, chargers and to coordinate the battery recycling throughout the United States.
 As of 2013, Energy Products is still the primary supplier with two of the three automotive manufacturers and for several years was the primary supplier to all three automotive manufacturers.
 Energy Products services and supplies many non-automotive accounts with all there battery and charger needs as well.

 In 1998, Kurt Smith co-founded Energy Products and Services (EP&S).
 The company, based out of the headquarters of Energy Products, focused on engineering furnish and installation of stationary UPS systems and building and maintaining the wireless infrastructure for the telecommunications industry.
 Customers included Nextel, Cingular, AT&T, Centennial Wireless and other wireless carriers.
 The company experienced rapid growth and quickly opened offices in Chicago, IL, Cleveland, OH, Atlanta, GA and Dallas, TX.
 Energy Products and Services sold to a group of outside investors November 2006.

 In 2003, Energy Products expanded into automotive battery and deep cycle battery distribution serving the Midwest and east coast.
 Primary lines of batteries they carry in this category include: Deka, Exide, U.S. Battery, and Optima.
 They also distribute batteries marketed under their own Transcontinental Batteries brand as well as several other brands.

 In January 2005, Energy Products purchased the assets of Motion Savers Inc., a material handling company that specialized in industrial and utility vehicles.
 This expanded Energy Products into the sales, service and parts distribution business for utility vehicles and related equipment.
 Energy Products represents Taylor-Dunn and Club Car utility vehicles.

 In August 2005 Energy Products purchased the assets of K&K Cox LLC DBA the Armstrong Company in Grand Rapids, MI.

 In May 2005 Energy Products purchased the assets of Commercial Battery, a large warehouse distributor of automotive type batteries with warehousing in New Castle, PA and North Hudington, PA.

 In January 2008 Energy Products purchased the assets of DuBois Battery, a long established distributor of automotive batteries in mid-state PA.

 In December 2012 Energy Products of Canada LTD was formed to service customers in the Windsor Ontario Canada market.

 In 2014, Energy Products became a distributor of Advance Scrubbers and Sweepers for the eastern half of Michigan.